ThomasPfuhl/gdm/README.md

 ### Docker
-If you want to deploy GDM with docker, have a look at the fully automated installer docker-gdm, at `https://code.naturkundemuseum.berlin/MfN-Berlin/docker-gdm` .
+If you want to deploy GDM with docker, have a look at the fully automated installer **docker-gdm**, at `https://code.naturkundemuseum.berlin/MfN-Berlin/docker-gdm` .

 Otherwise build GDM step by step: